Start a Pre-Fabricated Houses Trading Business in Dubai

 From a financial standpoint, the UAE's zero corporate tax on qualifying free zone income, combined with 100% foreign ownership rights, makes Dubai South a highly cost-efficient base for international trading operations.
 There are no restrictions on profit repatriation, and the regulatory environment is structured to support lean, globally focused trading businesses.

-What the Pre-Fabricated Houses Trading Licence Covers
+What the Pre-Fabricated Houses Trading License Covers

 Activity Code 4752.67 under the ISIC classification framework permits the wholesale and retail trading of pre-fabricated houses and modular building units.
-The licence is issued under Dubai South Business Hub Free Zone's commercial trading framework, which aligns with UAE Federal Commercial Companies Law.
+The license is issued under Dubai South Business Hub Free Zone's commercial trading framework, which aligns with UAE Federal Commercial Companies Law.

-In practical terms, the licence covers the import, export, re-export, and local distribution of pre-fabricated structures.
+In practical terms, the license covers the import, export, re-export, and local distribution of pre-fabricated structures.
 This includes residential units, commercial modular buildings, and temporary or portable structures used across construction sites, labour accommodation facilities, and emergency response programmes.

-Who This Licence Is Best Suited For
+Who This License Is Best Suited For

 International manufacturers of modular and pre-fabricated housing seeking a UAE-based distribution or re-export platform to access GCC and emerging markets